Electrical system, engine and powertrain issues among the top complaints received by the NHTSA from vehicle owners

 The transmission is a critical aspect of the powertrain.
 When it shifts properly, the ride is smooth.
 Otherwise, any commute becomes cumbersome.

-That’s what this customer thinks from Edmunds.
+According to a complaint shared on Edmunds.
 “The transmission on the Pacifica is awful.
 Hard shifts (and I mean really hard!) are common occurrences and started while it was new.
 Problems with the electrical system and the automatic doors not closing correctly.
 My first and last Chrysler.”

 Even the automaker knows there is trouble with the transmission.
 Service Bulletin #S2018000008 talks about the engine surging and a turbo under boost condition after performing an update to the Powertrain Control Module.
 It might be that Chrysler simply wants to provide further entertainment for young passengers by allowing them to believe they are at the amusement park.